Emergencies and urgent concerns

 - Sexual Assault, Dating Violence, Domestic Violence, Stalking, or Sexual Misconduct

 Community Concern Form submissions are not anonymous.
 Privacy will be maintained throughout the investigation to the extent possible, however, consistent with the College’s need to undertake a full investigation.
 All complaints will be promptly, thoroughly, and impartially investigated.
 Your name will be submitted along with the information you provide.
-Parents, guests, and visitors should contact DPS to report concerns as access to this reporting form is limited to Gettysburg students, faculty, and employees
+Parents, guests, and visitors should contact Campus Safety to report concerns as access to this reporting form is limited to Gettysburg students, faculty, and employees

 Students who would like to discuss concerns confidentially are advised to contact Counseling Services at 717-337-6960.
 Any such information will NOT be shared with College officials and does not constitute official reporting.